How does this medication work? What will it do for me?

 The effects of this medication should last 4 to 7 hours.
 If a previously effective dose fails to provide the usual relief, or if the effects of a dose last less than 3 hours, contact a doctor immediately, as this is a sign that your condition is getting worse.
 If you need to use terbutaline every day to relieve symptoms, consult your doctor.
 You should not need more than 6 inhalations in a 24-hour period.

 Follow the package instructions carefully for proper use of your inhalation device.
+It is important to breathe in through your mouth forcefully and deeply.
 The amount of medication dispensed from the inhaler is very small, so you may not be able to taste the powder after inhalation.
 However, you can still be confident that the dose has been inhaled if you have followed the package instructions.
 Avoid exhaling into the inhalation device and always put the cover back on after use.

-The terbutaline inhaler has a dose indicator.
-When a red mark first appears in the little window underneath the mouthpiece, it means that there are approximately 20 doses left and you should obtain your next inhaler.
+The terbutaline inhaler has a dose counter that slowly moves down with each dose that is taken.
+Every 20th dose is marked with a number and every 10th dose is marked on the counter with a dash.
+When the counter background turns red there are approximately 10 doses left.
+When the “0” on the background has been reached you should start a new inhaler.
 Clean the outside of the mouthpiece once a week with a dry tissue.
 Never use water or any other fluid.
 If fluid enters the inhaler, it may not work properly.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.